tchapi/brad/README.md

 $ ./deploy.sh my_app environment
 ```

-... where `my_app` is the name of the app previously initialized, and where environnement can be one of :
+... where `my_app` (the first argument) is the name of the app previously initialized, and where environnement (second argument) can be one of :

   - beta (staging area)
   - prod (live environment)